-With the average cost of school uniform £251 per year for Primary School Childeren and £316 for secondary, it’s no surprise that parents all across the country will be in a frazzle seeing how big their not-so-little ones have gotten.
+Research by the Children’s Society from 2020 showed the average spent on school uniform per year was £337 for each secondary child and £315 for primary, so it’s no surprise that parents all across the country will be in a frazzle seeing how big their not-so-little ones have grown.
 Have a look below for some A* knowledge on getting the most from school uniforms as well as information on where you can find low-cost preloved items.

 Pre Purchase Planning

 Most parents find themselves rushing to the shops in the last couple of weeks of the holidays which can result in panic buys and spending more money!
 Allow yourself plenty of time and make lists so you only buy what you need!

 We all know that children grow at a rapid rate!
 This leaves UK families spending around £52 million each year on new uniform items.
 Often this means that clothes that are in good condition are thrown away.
 Here are some top tips on what you can do with uniforms that have been outgrown:

 - Alter it: Extend the length or waist of trousers by letting the hem down or waistband out!
 Have a look at the ‘Love your Clothes’ website for some top tips.

 - Pass it on: Hand it down to a sibling, family member or even a friend.

 - Sell it!: Try selling it online, through a cash for clothes scheme or even a car boot sale!

 - Donate it: Donate items at a clothing bank, to a charity shop, or a website like Freegle, Preloved, Gumtree or Freecycle.